-Among the areas of investigation of this study, the classroom observations generated insightful information concerning the quality and relevance of teaching ESBE in the Philippines, insofar as teaching methodology and learner engagement, motivation and achievement are concerned.
+Among this study's areas of investigation, classroom observations generated the most insightful information concerning the quality and relevance of teaching ESBE in the Philippines, insofar as teaching methodology, as well as learner engagement, motivation and achievement are concerned.

 The detailed classroom observation reports highlighted that teachers plan for differentiated learning using appropriate resources to address learner needs, and manage classes as efficiently and effectively as possible.
 However, it has been noted that there was little evidence of a progression from controlled to less controlled practice or teacher-centred to learner-centred practice.